 It should set out what actions will be taken if company rules are broken and also detail what the disciplinary process entails.
 This includes the various levels of disciplinary action, such as verbal or written warnings, disciplinary hearings and final written warnings.
 It should also explicitly state what behaviour constitutes gross misconduct and how an employee can appeal any disciplinary decisions.

 What happens before a disciplinary?

-If a minor misdemeanour has been committed, then the employee’s manager or director may choose to have an informal chat with them about it.
-This is often sufficient to deal with the issue.
+If a minor misdemeanour has been committed, then the employee’s manager may choose to have an informal chat with them about it.
+This is often enough to deal with the issue.
 However, where it’s something more serious, then formal disciplinary action is typically taken.

-If it’s a serious matter, or one that might be construed as gross misconduct, then the company may first wish to establish the facts.
-To do this, you may choose to suspend your employee while you investigate further.
+If it’s a really serious matter, or one that might be considered gross misconduct, then the company might need to suspend the employee whilst an investigation takes place.
+ACAS offers further guidance on this.

-You would also summon them to the disciplinary hearing, advising them that they have the right to be accompanied by a trade union representative or one of their work colleagues at the hearing.
+The employer would issue the employee with a summons to a disciplinary hearing, advising them that they have the right to be accompanied by a trade union representative (or one of their colleagues).
 You should outline the case against them and the possible consequences, providing them with any written evidence.
 This gives them a fair chance to prepare their response to your allegations in advance of the hearing.

 The disciplinary hearing

 At the disciplinary hearing, the company will put forward its case, present any evidence and hear from any witnesses.
 The employee then gets a chance to respond to the allegations and put forward their own case.
 They can present their own evidence to back up their arguments.
 The employee should be permitted to ask any questions and to raise objections to evidence or information provided by the company and witnesses.

 After the disciplinary meeting

 After considering all the evidence presented, you should decide whether or not any sanctions will be issued or any disciplinary action will be taken.